Using Data Security Manager with Databricks

 4. In the Import dialog box, enter the following details:

-5. Click the Import button to import the sample DSM Notebook file.
+5. Click Import to import the sample DSM Notebook file.

 This Notebook fetches the API key from the Databricks secrets as configured in Section 7.0: Creating a Databricks Secret.